 |Resume / CV||Publications|

 I am a computer scientist with a background in R&D who is passionate about technology and engineering.
-My strength lies in multidisciplinary work, leveraging IT to help solve hard problems in science and engineering design.
+My strength and motivation lies in multidisciplinary work, leveraging computer science to help solve hard problems in science and engineering.

-- multidisciplinary projects & liaising with domain experts
+- multidisciplinary projects & liaising with scientists and domain experts

-- machine learning (neural nets, svm, kriging, evolutionary algorithms)
+- machine learning (deep neural nets, random forests, SVM, evolutionary algorithms)

 - surrogate modeling, optimization, MDO